Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Impact Parameter Dependence

 \subsection{Generalized EPA Approach}

 Instead of integrating out the transverse spatial position early on, as is done in the $k_\perp$-factorization method, one can attempt to regain the impact parameter dependence on the pair kinematics by delaying the integration on the interaction location and impact parameter until later.
 This approach, referred to as a \textit{generalized equivalent photon approximation} (gEPA), was pursued by the authors of Ref.~\cite{zhaInitialTransversemomentumBroadening2020b}.

-Again following the procedure of the external classical field approach as in Ref.~\cite{vidovicImpactparameterDependenceElectromagnetic1993}, the gEPA approach starts from the electromagnetic potentials of the two colliding nuclei in the Lorentz gauge:
+We should emphasize that although the traditional EPA treatment sounds like a mathematical trick to overcome the complication of multiple integrals, and while it remains correct for many observables under the condition without any impact-parameter constraint or tagging, it still has significant consequences.
+All traditional EPA models ~\cite{kleinSTARlightMonteCarlo2017b,SuperChic3,Zha:2018tlq} assume in their subsequent calculations of impact-parameter dependence that the transverse momentum, spatial location and spin of the photons are not correlated, resulting in impact-parameter independence of many observables~\cite{kleinSTARlightMonteCarlo2017b} and incorrect baseline for experimental results~\cite{starcollaborationLowEnsuremathPair2018b,atlascollaborationObservationCentralityDependentAcoplanarity2018a}, or simply not able to perform such a calculation~\cite{SuperChic3}.
+Again following the procedure of the external classical field approach as in Ref.~\cite{PhysRevC.47.2308}, the gEPA approach starts from the electromagnetic potentials of the two colliding nuclei in the Lorentz gauge:

 Here $b$ is the impact parameter, which characterizes the separation between the two nuclei.
 The $\delta$ function ensures that the nuclei travel in straight line motion with a constant velocity.
 In this approach, the possible deflections from straight line motion due to collisions are neglected, even for events with hadronic overlap.
 The validity of this approximation will be discussed more in Sec.~\ref{sec:mapping}.
 The velocities are taken in the center-of-mass frame with $u_{1,2} = \gamma(1,0,0,\pm v)$, where $\gamma$ is the Lorentz contraction factor.